 There are approximately 200 people diagnosed with Multiple Sclerosis weekly.
 Multiple Sclerosis, or MS, is an autoimmune disorder that causes the immune system to attack its own tissues or organs, causing nerve damage.
-Symptoms of MS can include exhaustion, weakness in the limbs, vertigo, numbness or tingling, and cognitive dysfunctions.
+Symptoms of MS can include exhaustion, walking difficulties, vision problems, numbness or tingling, and cognitive dysfunctions.
 A unique symptom of MS is sensitivity to heat.
 In fact, it’s reported that 60 to 80 percent of people living with MS show excessive sensitivity to increases in their core body temperature.

 As if the sensitivity to heat wasn’t enough, the heat also intensifies other symptoms.

-Since even the smallest increase in core body temperature (from ¼ to ½ a degree) can cause symptoms to worsen, Service Experts Heating and Air Conditioning cares greatly about this cause.
-While we enjoy being involved in our local areas and give back where we can, this disease and all the issues that come with it hold a unique place in our hearts.
+Since even the smallest increase in core body temperature (from one-quarter to one-half of a degree) can cause symptoms to intensify, Service Experts Heating and Air Conditioning cares greatly about this cause.
+While we enjoy being involved in our local areas and give back where we can, this disorder and all the issues that come with it hold a unique place in our hearts.

-Calverley Service Experts in Fort Worth will be participating in Walk MS on Saturday, April 2nd at Trinity Park in Fort Worth and Service Experts Plano, Service Experts Dallas, and Levy and Son Service Experts will be hosting a booth at Walk MS on Saturday, April 9th at Addison Circle Park in Addison.
-If you plan on being there, come by and say hi – we would love to see you!
-If you aren’t able to make it or won’t be in the DFW area, you can always give to help create a world free of MS or find a walk in your location.
+Calverley Service Experts in Fort Worth will be hosting a booth at Walk MS on Saturday, April 2nd at Trinity Park in Fort Worth and Service Experts Plano, Service Experts Dallas, and Levy and Son Service Experts will be participating in Walk MS on Saturday, April 9th at Addison Circle Park in Addison.
+If you are also at the walk, come by and say hi – we would love to see you!
+If you can’t make it or aren’t in the DFW area, you can always give to help create a world free of MS or find a walk in your location.

 Given the climbing temperatures, everyone should be conscientious, stay hydrated, and rest as needed.
 If you or a loved one has MS, please remember these tips from the National Multiple Sclerosis Society to ease the effect of the heat:

-· Stay in an air-conditioned setting during spells of extreme heat and humidity.
-If an air conditioner is necessary to help minimize the symptoms of MS, the cost of this equipment may be tax deductible if the physician has written a prescription for it.
+· Remain in an air-conditioned setting during spells of extreme heat and humidity.
+If an air conditioner is necessary to help minimize the symptoms of MS, the cost of these systems may be tax deductible if the doctor has written a prescription for it.

 · Use cooling products such as vests, neck wraps, and bandanas, during exercise or outdoor activity, or pre- and post-cool.